Karl Rove: Valerie Plame affair

 On August 29, 2003, retired ambassador Joseph C. Wilson IV claimed that Rove leaked the identity of Wilson's wife, Valerie Plame, as a Central Intelligence Agency (CIA) employee, in retaliation for Wilson's op-ed in The New York Times in which he criticized the Bush administration's citation of the yellowcake documents among the justifications for the War in Iraq enumerated in Bush's 2003 State of the Union Address.

 In late August 2006, it became known that Richard L. Armitage was responsible for the leak.
 The investigation led to felony charges being filed against Lewis "Scooter" Libby for perjury and obstruction of justice.
 Eventually, Libby was found guilty by a jury.

 On June 13, 2006, prosecutors said they would not charge Rove with any wrongdoing.
 Special Counsel Patrick Fitzgerald stated previously that "I can tell you that the substantial bulk of the work of this investigation is concluded."

 On July 13, 2006, Plame sued Cheney, Rove, Libby, and others, accusing them of conspiring to destroy her career.

 On May 2, 2007, the Senate Judiciary Committee issued a subpoena to Attorney General Gonzales compelling the Department of Justice to produce all email from Rove regarding the dismissal of U.S. attorneys controversy, no matter what email account Rove may have used, with a deadline of May 15, 2007, for compliance.
-The subpoena also demanded relevant email previously produced in the Valerie Plame controversy and the investigation regarding the CIA leak scandal (2003).
+The subpoena also demanded relevant email previously produced in the Valerie Plame scandal and the investigation regarding the CIA leak scandal (2003).
 On August 31, 2007, Karl Rove resigned without responding to the Senate Judiciary Committee subpoena, saying, "I just think it's time to leave."

 Former Bush press secretary Scott McClellan claims in his book What Happened: Inside the Bush White House and Washington's Culture of Deception, published in the spring of 2008 by Public Affairs Books, that the statements he made in 2003 about Rove's lack of involvement in the Valerie Plame affair were untrue, and that he had been encouraged to repeat such untruths.
 His book has been widely disputed, however, with many key members of McClellan's own staff telling a completely different story.
 Former CNN commentator Robert Novak has questioned if McClelland wrote the book himself.
 It was also revealed that the publisher was seeking a negative book to increase sales.